Fringe World: 2020

 2020 Fringe World was held from 17 January to 16 February 2020.
 A total of 722 events were held in over 150 venues and performance spaces.
 The festival introduced Girls School as a new Fringe World hub.
 The festival generated an economic impact of over $100 million and generated $10.9 million in box office sales, created 2,214 jobs.
 Total attendance of free and ticketed events was over 829,000 across 6,765 performances.

 2021

 The 2021 festival was held from 15 January to 14 February 2021.
 It was the first major fringe performance opportunity in the world for artists during the COVID-19 pandemic.
 Fringe World launched an app in place of a printed guide for the 2021 Festival.
 Due to a COVID-19 lockdown, the Festival closed for a week and subsequently hosted an encore season from 14 February to 28 February 2021.
 The Festival generated an economic impact of $19.9 million and generated $5.9 million in box office sales.
 Total attendance across free and ticketed events was over 465,000.

+In June 2021, the Festival dropped Woodside as a principal sponsor and festival hub naming rights holder due to pressure from activist groups.
+However, Woodside became a sponsor of Artrage itself until the organisation cut all ties in 2024.